 Hyperhidrosis Medication: What Are Your Options?

-May 10, 2021 4 min read
+April 22, 2025 4 min read

 hyperhidrosis medication

-This post was originally published in April 2020, and was updated in May 2021.
+This post was originally published in April 2020 and was updated in 2021 and 2025.

 Your Hyperhidrosis Medication Options

-There are several types of medication for excessive sweating your doctor may prescribe.
+There are several types of medication for excessive sweating that your doctor may prescribe.
 They fall into two categories: topical and oral medications.

 1. Prescription-Strength Antiperspirants